 The judge also considered that the chain had suffered damage, despite the insurer's claim that the plaintiff had received more in pandemic relief than it claimed in damages.

 "The complainant claims that the purpose of the State relief was to keep workers paid and employed, not to compensate the complainant for the lost business income, and therefore the complainant still suffered an 'actual loss.
 "The court agrees with the plaintiff," it said in the judgment.
-[1
+The judge agreed that the insurer should be granted a summary judgment on its civil authority and requirements for entry and exit.

 Lawyers did not respond to requests for comment.